DawoodBhatti/boidnado/README.md

 boid plans: core structure is in place now and we can begin experimenting with the behaviour rules. can we simulate the visuals for a tornado using similar rules???

-rendering plan: can we sample density at points in space of the boids (probably in another GPU pass) and render this using the MC algorithm?
+rendering plan: can we sample density at points in space of the boids (probably in another GPU pass) and render this in realtime using the MC algorithm?